Mhsalameh/data-structures-and-algorithms/javascript/code-challenges/linked-list/README.md

 ## API
 1. insert: insert a new node to the linked list.
 2. includes: check if the linked list includes a value and return true if it's include and false if not.
-3. toString: retun a string that shows the components of the linked list as
+3. toString: retun a string that shows the components of the linked list as string